 What is the best way to thank a military spouse for the way they handle the unique challenges of military life?
 With presents.
 (A hug works, too, but I don’t know anyone who would turn down gifts!)
 Wouldn’t it be great if there was a day for military spouses to receive care packages?

 It turns out, there is!
-Every year, Military Spouse Appreciation Day is celebrated on the Friday before Mother’s Day.
-This year, the observance falls on May 12.
-Military Spouse Appreciation Day is a fitting day to celebrate the often unrecognized sacrifices of military spouses, who work quietly in the background supporting their service members.
-On this one day, it is great to take a moment to thank them for that.
+Every year, Military Spouse Appreciation Day is celebrated on the Friday before Mother’s Day, with Military Spouse Appreciation Month throughout the whole month of May.
+Military Spouse Appreciation Month is a good time to celebrate the often unrecognized sacrifices of military spouses, who work quietly in the background supporting their service members.

 What do military spouses want most in their care packages?